Glycohemoglobin (HbA1c, A1c)

 There is very little chance of a problem from having blood sample taken from a vein.

-Glycohemoglobin is a blood test that checks the amount of sugar (glucose) bound to hemoglobin.
+A1c is a blood test that checks the amount of sugar (glucose) bound to hemoglobin.
 The result is shown as a percentage.
 The result of your A1c test can also be used to estimate your average blood sugar level.
 This is called your estimated average glucose, or eAG.
-Your A1c level may be reported without a total glycohemoglobin value.
-Your doctor will have your test results in 1 to 2 days.
+Your doctor will have your test results in a few days.

 The American Diabetes Association (ADA) criteria to diagnose diabetes includes the option of testing A1c.
 The diagnosis of diabetes needs to be confirmed by repeating the same blood sugar test or doing a different test on another day.